Updated: 8th January 2021

-The new IR35 rules that come into effect from April 2020 will change the way in which contractor status is determined when working with medium and large organisations in the private sector.
+The new IR35 rules that come into effect from April 2021, originally 2020, will change the way in which contractor status is determined when working with medium and large organisations in the private sector.

 New legislation transfers responsibility away from the contractor, and is designed to reduce the number of cases of disguised employment in the UK.
 HMRC are also trying to prevent contractors working via Personal Service Companies (PSCs) from gaining an unfair tax advantage over employees of their end-clients.